csmc-vaneykjlab/pine/README.md

 Once installed apps can be opened by navigating to Apps-> [App Name] on the tab at the top of the Cytoscape screen.

 ### Species installation within apps
-PINE currently supports human, mouse and rat analysis.
+PINE currently supports human, mouse, rat, arabidopsis thaliana, bovine, dog, zebrafish, e.coli, chicken, rabbit, sheep, yeast and pig analysis.
 These species datasets must be installed within the following apps:
 #### Genemania

 If you've never used Genemania before, navigate to Apps -> GeneMANIA -> Local Search...